veerleprins/Guess.jpg/README.md

 ## :small_orange_diamond: Features

-With **Guess.jpg** you can play against other people to guess what is in the blurred photos.
+With **Guess.jpg** you can play against other people to guess what the original photo was through a drawing.
 Because the library _socket.io_ is used, it is possible to chat and play in real-time.

 As a user you can first create a room.
 This will give you an ID that you can then forward to your friends so that they can play in the same room.
 When you are in a room, you can start with Guess.jpg.
-This way everyone in the room gets to see a blurred photo.
-Take turns guessing what is shown in the picture.
-The moment you have guessed the blurred photo, you win a point.
-When someone from the room has scored x points, you are the winner of the game!
+To start the game, a button will be pressed.
+The person designated as the 'drawer' is shown an image that he must draw so that the rest can guess what is in the original photo.
+The person who first guesses what the original image was in chat earns a point.
+When someone from the room has scored 5 points, you are the winner of the game!

 ## :pencil2: Ideas & Concept